 There are no changes in circumstances in which the proposed project would be undertaken.
 No new information has become available since the certification of the Mission Town Center EIR that would alter the previous analysis and change its conclusions relative to the project's GHG impacts such that additional environmental review would be triggered.
 In 2015 and 2016, additional laws were enacted that established GHG reduction targets for the state of California for years beyond 2020.
 In October 2015, Senate Bill 350 established California's 2030 GHG reduction target of 40 percent below 1990 levels.
 In August 2016, Senate Bill 32 (SB 32) was signed into law which requires CARB to adopt rules and regulations to ensure that statewide GHG emissions are reduced to 40 percent below the 1990 level by 2030.
 Although new GHG reduction targets have been set forth, the BAAQMD has not developed new thresholds for use by lead agencies in the Bay Area to evaluate a project's GHG impacts.
 In May 2017, the BAAQMD issued updated CEQA Air Quality Guidelines in light of the final ruling in BAAQMD v.
 CBIA.
-However the updated guidelines do not contain any revised thresholds of significance or methodologies for evaluation of GHG impacts, and the City of Santa Clara has also not adopted any revised thresholds, and the analysis appropriately concludes that the proposed project would not result in new or more severe impacts related to GHG emissions.
+However the updated guidelines do not contain any revised thresholds of significance or methodologies for evaluation of GHG impacts, and the City of Santa Clara has also not adopted any revised thresholds.
+Therefore, the impacts of the proposed project are evaluated above using available thresholds, and the analysis appropriately concludes that the proposed project would not result in new or more severe impacts related to GHG emissions.